jakebesworth/Celestis/README.md

 #### What is Celestis

-Celestis is a fork of the CMaNGOS server emulation software with a guide to installation.
-Celestis is not changed much, but rather emphasis is put on hypothetical installation first which is what this guide is for.
-Celestis takes a look into hypothetical installation of a classic-server.
+[Celestis](http://stargate.wikia.com/wiki/Celestis) is the name of the hypothetical server, a fork of the CMaNGOS server emulation software written as a hypothetical installation guide with server and game related tips.
+Celestis takes a look into hypothetical installation of a CMaNGOS classic-server.

 ## Hypothetical CMaNGOS Installation